-Luckily for global e-residents, the leading service provider LeapIN offers help with the LHV onboarding “know your customer” process — including pre-filled application forms, pre-acceptance for a bank account before travelling and uploading documentation about your personal data.
-Furthermore LHV and LeapIN use a seamless API integration — an automatic synchronisation of transactions and account balance to manage your account once it’s open.
+Luckily for global e-residents, the leading service provider Xolo offers help with the LHV onboarding “know your customer” process — including pre-filled application forms, pre-acceptance for a bank account before travelling and uploading documentation about your personal data.
+Furthermore LHV and Xolo use a seamless API integration — an automatic synchronisation of transactions and account balance to manage your account once it’s open.

 This depends on several factors:

 Wise business account can provide more currency accounts, with the ability to send money to 50+ countries.
 If you’re looking to start fast and remotely then this option is great for Xolo customers.
 If you’re trying to trim your overheads Wise has no monthly fees and doesn’t require a trip to Estonia.

 LHV Bank requires a trip to Estonia’s capital Tallinn to complete the account setup — so the process will be longer, but the business banking benefits are greater if you invest the time.
 Not only do you get to visit beautiful Tallinn but you’ll meet other like-minded business owners and entrepreneurs.

 As LHV integrates with Xolo, your business management will be streamlined, leaving you to get on with doing what you do best — running your business.